meeb/bandcampsync/README.md

 `TEMP_DIR` variable can be set to a directory in the container.
 If set the directory is used as the temporary download location.

+`IGNORE` can be set to ignore bands, same as the `--ignore` CLI argument.

+`NOTIFY_URL` can be set to a URL to send an HTTP GET request to when new items have been loaded, same as the `--notify-url` CLI argument.

 ## Configuration